streamr-dev/network/docs/docs/quickstart-guides/how-to-run-streamr-node.md

 ## The npm approach
 If you don’t have Node.js installed, install it using [nvm](https://github.com/nvm-sh/nvm#installing-and-updating) or manually from the [Node.js site](https://nodejs.org/en/download/).
 The Broker requires at least Node.js version 16.x.
 Once installed, you can download, configure, and start the Streamr Broker.

-### Step 1: Install the latest "tatum" version using npm
+### Step 1: Install the latest "pretestnet" version using npm
--   Run `npm install -g streamr-broker@0.0.1-tatum.8` to download and install the package.
+-   Run `npm install -g streamr-broker@100.0.0-pretestnet.0` to download and install the package.
 You may need administrative access to run this command.
+The latest testnet version may be different to the version listed here, if in doubt, check the [npm registry](https://www.npmjs.com/package/streamr-broker?activeTab=versions).

 ```
-npm install -g streamr-broker@0.0.1-tatum.8
+npm install -g streamr-broker@100.0.0-pretestnet.0
 ```

 There can be plenty of output from npm.
 If the installation fails with an error, you should address it before continuing.